CyberCraftInc/vacation_system/docs/IP_Time_Table.md

 #   Time Table

-This document provides general description and implementation details for the `App.Views.TimeTable` application.
+This document provides general description and implementation details for the `App.Views.TimeTables` application.

 ##  Description
-The `App.Views.TimeTable` application should provide information regarding team vacation requests.
+The `App.Views.TimeTables` application should provide information regarding team vacation requests.
 This information should be presented as a time table of vacations.